vmware-samples/euc-samples/Windows-Samples/Custom Settings/Microsoft Office/README.md

 - **Tested on Windows 10**: 1703

 ## Purpose
-The [Office CSP](https://docs.microsoft.com/en-us/windows/client-management/mdm/office-csp) is used to install the Office client on a device via the Office Deployment Tool.
+The [Office CSP](https://docs.microsoft.com/en-us/windows/client-management/mdm/office-csp) is used to install the Office on a device via the Office Deployment Tool.
 This CSP was added in Windows 10 1703.

 ## Details
-The [Office CSP ](https://docs.microsoft.com/en-us/windows/client-management/mdm/office-csp) is the ability to remotely execute a PC Refresh (via MDM) which users can do manually on their device by going to **Settings > Update & Security > Recovery > Reset this PC > Get Started**, then you are presented with **Keep my Files** or **Remove Everything**.
-This best explains the differences between Retaining User Data and without Retaining User Data.
+The [Office CSP ](https://docs.microsoft.com/en-us/windows/client-management/mdm/office-csp) allows customers to attach a serialized configuration XML within the Data tags to allow of auto download and installation of various Office 365 editions.

-A sample configuration XML for deploying Office 365 for Business Retail is below, but you can also use [Configuration XML Editor](https://officedev.github.io/Office-IT-Pro-Deployment-Scripts/XmlEditor.html) to quickly generate this XML, then serialize the XML (using XML Tools Plugin on Notepad++ or any online tool) before pasting between the <data></data> tags in the custom XML sample.
+A sample configuration XML for deploying Office 365 for Business Retail is below, but you can also use [Configuration XML Editor](https://officedev.github.io/Office-IT-Pro-Deployment-Scripts/XmlEditor.html) to quickly generate this XML, then serialize (Encode) the XML (using XML Tools Plugin on Notepad++ (Convert XML to Text) or any [online tool](http://coderstoolbox.net/string/#!encoding=xml&action=encode&charset=us_ascii)) before pasting between the <data></data> tags in the custom XML sample.

 ### Configuration XML for Office 365 for Business, Current Channel
     <Configuration>